algolia/instantsearch/packages/react-instantsearch/src/widgets/Stats/README.md

 # Stats

-The `Stats` widget is where users type their search queries.
+The `Stats` widget lets you display how many results matched the query and how fast the search was.

 ### Theme